 Having shown the above, let us move to the second part where we show how weakly-approxmiately-stable rank-leximin is.
 For the rest of this proof, let $v_1' \in \alpha$-$N(v_i)$, for some $\alpha \in (0, \frac{T}{3}]$.
 Also, for $i \in [2]$, let the ranking function associated with valuation functions $v_i$ and $v_1'$ be $r^{\mathcal{G}}_i(\cdot)$ and $r_1^{'\mathcal{G}}(\cdot)$, respectively.
 Throughout, in order to keep the notations simple, we use $r_1(\cdot)$, $r'_1(\cdot)$, and $r_2(\cdot)$ to refer to $r^{\mathcal{G}}_1(\cdot)$, $r_1^{'\mathcal{G}}(\cdot)$, and $r^{\mathcal{G}}_2(\cdot)$, respectively.

 In order to prove the bound on weak-approximate-stability, we show two lemmas.
 The first one shows an upper bound of 2 for the ratio $\frac{v_1(S_1)}{v_1(A_1)}$ and the second one shows a lower bound of $\frac{1}{2+\frac{12\alpha}{T}}$.
-Since both the proofs involve a lot of case-by-case analysis, we only present a brief sketch here and defer the complete proofs to Appendices~\ref{app:sec:rl-st-ub} and~\ref{app:sec:rl-st-lb}.

 \begin{restatable}{lemma}{rlStUB} For $\alpha > 0$, if $v_1' \in \alpha$-$N(v_1)$, rank-leximin$(v_1, v_2) = (A_1, A_2)$, and rank-leximin$(v'_1, v_2) = (S_1, S_2)$, then

 \end{restatable}